66,395 bells

 » What is Anicro (Pattern Related)?

-Anicro is a program that an ex-staff member made years ago that gives people the ability to take images, convert them into pattern form and directly upload them to ACC, all with a couple a clicks.
+Anicro is a program that an ex-staff member made years ago, and gives people the ability to take images, convert them into pattern form and directly upload them to ACC, all with a couple a clicks.

-» What do all the abbreviations on ACC mean?
+» What do all the abbreviations and terms on ACC mean?

-AC:CF: The third and latest AC game.
+AC:CF: The third AC game.
 "City Folk" or "Let's Go to the City" as it is known in the UK, Europe, and some other countries, is played on the Nintendo Wii.
-AC:CF has the ability to connect over Wifi.
+AC:CF has the ability to connect with other players via WiFi.

 AC:LGTTC: See: AC:CF.

-Admin: The highest staff rank on the website, in charge of everything.
+Admin: The highest-ranked staff on the website, in charge of everything.

 Action Replay/AR: A cheating device that helps you hack on the Nintendo DS.